phylogenomic/bee551/readme.md

 Piacentini and Ramírez study the phylogeny of species in the family Lycosidae.
 They also include representatives from closely related families Trechaleidae and Pisauridae.
 They study 5 genes; we will look only at 28S today.
 These are the 28S accession from Table 2.

-What is 28S?
+Question: What is 28S?
 Why is it appropriate to use for phylogenetics of species?

 ```
 MK496221